T-Mobile’s magenta semitruck hits the road to showcase 5G technology

 The truck is an extension of the company’s Tech Experience lab, now sprawling throughout the second floor of T-Mobile’s wireless development lab in Bellevue, a few miles north of its Factoria headquarters.

 Inside that Bellevue showcase, an employee bounces a soccer ball (guess what color) in front of a line of cellphones.
 Half the phones are set up on the 4G LTE network, the current standard for phones, and the other half are simulating the upcoming 5G technology.
-Mirrored in the line of phones, the image of the ball follows reality a fraction of a second later on the 5G phones.
+Transmitted to the line of phones, the image of the ball follows reality a fraction of a second later on the 5G phones.
 The LTE phones quickly catch up, but it’s noticeably later.

 “5G has more speed, more capacity,” said Karri Kuoppamaki, the company’s vice president overseeing 5G strategy.